shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

   advertisements when you [Create an Insertion Order](create-an-insertion-order.md).
 For more information about political advertising, see [Political Advertising](political-advertising.md).

 ## Step 3.
-Create a Political Advertising Details Template (Optional)
+Create a political advertising details template (optional)

 > [!NOTE]
 > The Political Advertising Details Template is only enabled when you have specified that you are running political advertising and that you would like to create a political advertising details template.